badal1443/DevOps/README.md

 EC2-B will be used as a machine to install Jenkins tool.
 We will generate ssh key on EC2-A , without password and use it to connect to EC2-B machine.**

+## Steps to Generate SSH key and adding it to remote server.
+**Steps:**
+1. Generate ssh key on EC2-A using command *ssh-keygen -t rsa -C "name of the key/identifier"*.
+It will generate provate and public key at this location. *~/.ssh/*.
+2. Copy content of id_rsa.pub.
+3. Login to remote machines EC2-B and EC2-C and go to location *~/.ssh/*. open *authorized_keys* file in vi editor using command *sudo vi authorized_keys* and add content of public key into this file and save it.
+4. Now you can test if these SSH keys are working for you.
+Go to EC2-A and run command *ssh <ip_address of EC2-B/EC2-C>*.
+If successful, then you're all set.

+## Steps to add Hosts in ansible file.
+**Steps:**

 On EC2-A
 Goto /etc/ansible directory and run